 Considering that people have been flocking to the High Sierra & its surrounding area since the turn of the 20th century, it’s impressive that there’s still so many lesser-known ways to enjoy the region.
-Here’s a few great examples of hidden gems in the High Sierra to visit this summer.
+Here’s a few great examples of hidden gems in California High Sierra to visit this summer.

 Estimated at 3,000 – 6,000 years old, the Bennett Juniper is America’s largest specimen of a Western Juniper.
 Standing at over 86′ high and a circumference of 480″, this gnarled & knotted monster is something to behold.
 On a windswept meadow in the Stanislaus Forest at 8,500 feet, imagine all the summer droughts, hard winters and lightning strikes it must’ve taken over the year.
 With no official signage, it’s a true adventure.
 Combine it with hiking on the trail of the Gargoyles & you got yourself an awesome weekend in the High Sierra.